The Heiress Objective, Book 3 in the Spy Matchmaker Series

 "A cit!"
 Nigel exploded.
+"Are you mad?"
 He threw back the last of his port.
-"Egad, man, are you mad?"

 Giles sank lower in his chair.

 Kevin turned to his friends with a rueful smile.
 "No, not a cit, Nigel, never fear.
 The lady I have in mind is a blueblood through and through.
-She also happens to be a bit of a bluestocking as well.
+She also happens to be a bit of a bluestocking.
 I thought I'd try my luck with Eugennia Welch."

 "Eugennia Welch!" his friends chorused, their faces awash in horror.

-"I don't see them as insane," Kevin protested with a smile.
-"What has she done--invited the Egyptian expedition to conduct a practice dig in her rear yard?
+"I don't see them as insane," Kevin protested.
+"What has she done?
+Invited the Egyptian expedition to conduct a practice dig in her rear yard?
 That seems far more practical than trying to accompany them all the way to Egypt."

 "That was nothing compared to the time she descended upon Weston to learn how a man's coat was cut," Nigel declared.
 "I can still see Lord Bellington's face as he stood there in his short sleeves with Weston pointing out the various tucks needed.
 Poor Bell hasn't been the same since."

-"He was never all that bright to begin with," Kevin shrugged.
+"He was never all that bright to begin with," Kevin replied with a shrug.
 "Not much of a loss if you ask me."

-"And don't forget," Giles put in wide eyed, "she was the one who convinced the printers to go out on the ice last year when the Thames froze.
+"And don't forget," Giles put in, "she was the one who convinced the printers to go out on the ice last year when the Thames froze.
 She claimed the crowds should have something to memorialize their visit to the Frost Fair, as if any of them could read or would know what to do with the paper in the first place."

 "I notice you had your leaflet framed, Giles," Kevin pointed out.

-"All that aside, Kevin," Nigel insisted, "it is well known she despises everything you stand for--gaming, pugilistic displays, horse racing."
+"All that aside, Whattling," Nigel insisted, "it is well known she despises everything you stand for-gaming, pugilistic displays, horse racing."

 "I'd like to think I stand for a little more than that, Nigel," Kevin chided.